SarahAlhabeeb/Memory-Game-FEND/README.md

 - If the cards do not match, both cards are flipped face down.
 - The game ends once all cards have been correctly matched.

+### How to run
+Load this link in your browser https://sarahalhabeeb.github.io/Memory-Game-FEND/

 #### References